kelseyhightower/kubernetes-the-hard-way/docs/02-compute-resources.md

     VBoxManage.exe: error: Details: code E_FAIL (0x80004005), component SessionMachine, interface IMachine, callee IUnknown VBoxManage.exe: error: Context: "SaveSettings()" at line 3105 of file VBoxManageModifyVM.cpp

-In such cases delete the VM, then delete teh VM folder and then re-provision
+In such cases delete the VM, then delete the VM folder and then re-provision

 `vagrant destroy <vm>`